Workers Are Falling Ill, Even Dying, After Making Kitchen Countertops

 The machine scrubs and vacuums up the water, and Scott says that reduced the silica load in the air substantially.
 He then added new air handling systems to further remove dust.
 "We brought our silica levels, at times, down to undetectable," says Scott.

 He says consumers who want to make sure they're buying a countertop from a responsible vendor can vet fabricators by looking to see if they are accredited by the Natural Stone Institute, which trains companies on how to safely cut and polish stone.
-Accreditation requires that companies to basically invite OSHA in to do an inspection.
+Accreditation requires companies to basically invite OSHA in to do an inspection.

 But many operators, especially smaller ones, won't have gone through this process.
-If a showroom is attached to a manufacturing stop, Scott says, a countertop buyer could simply look around.
+If a showroom is attached to a manufacturing shop, Scott says, a countertop buyer could simply look around.

 "How much dust do you see?
 Because it gets everywhere," says Scott.
 "General cleanliness is going to tell you a lot."